IT3038C/IT3038C.github.io/docs/week-6.md

 </html>
 ```

-For our assignment, we’ll be filling in the blanks on our sysinfo page above.
+For our assignment, we'll be filling in the blanks on our sysinfo page above.

 ## Lab 6